jup-ag/token-list/README.md

 - Support the projects you want to see on the list by supporting their tweets and helping to review their PR.
 - To validate, leave a comment on the PR like those in [this example](https://github.com/jup-ag/token-list/pull/76).
 The approval process is held jointly by the team and moderators right now, but attestation from known accounts will show support and speed up the process.
 Over time, we would like to open it up to community members in a council.

+## Developers:
+- Feel free to contribute by opening a PR!
+We would like this to be community owned over time.
+- Some open issues can be found in the "Issues" tab and we're working on cleaning up our documentation.
+- Ideas?
+Feedback?
+Comment or talk to us in discord. ❤️

 <hr>